 - Additional chaperones are required to pay the group admission rate of $8 per person.

-- We ask that you review our Museum Guidelines and share this information with your chaperones and students before arriving at the Gallery.
+- We ask that you review our Museum Guidelines and share this information with your chaperones and students before arriving at the museum.

 Reservations must be made by the twenty-first of the month prior to the month you would like to visit.
 (For example, reservations must be made by October 21 for a November tour.)
 Space is limited; we encourage you to request your dates as early as possible.